 At the beginning of each semester or module of training, document in TWIST Counselor Notes with the title “Full-time Status” or “Part-time Status,” the current course load, along with beginning and ending dates of the semester or module.

-Note: Customers switched from part-time status to full-time status are not considered full-time until the start of the next academic term.
+Note: Customers whose status is changed from part-time to full-time are not considered full-time until the start of the next academic term.

 Boards must ensure that Workforce Solutions Office staff reviews full-time status at each career planning opportunity to ensure that the participant has not dropped or failed to register for coursework, and enters any changes in full- or part-time status, including the date of the change, into TWIST Counselor Notes.